 Of course, finding that spare time is easier said than done.
 You might find it helpful to have a plan of action to make sure you have time for your leisure activities.
 Setting aside a few hours every week when you do a class or an activity can be a way of achieving that.

-If the person you’re looking after needs continuous care, talk to another relative or friend to see if they can take over caring duties for a few hours a week, on a regular basis.
-Our guide to respite care has useful advice on how to arrange short- or long-term respite care, including getting support from day centres.
+If the person you’re looking after needs continuous care, talk to another relative or friend to see if they can regularly take over caring duties for a few hours a week.
+Our guide to respite care has useful advice on how to arrange short- or long-term respite care, including trying to get support from a local day centre.

 Leisure activities for carers

 - Keeping fit: exercise isn’t just good for your physical health, it can be a way to relieve stress, boost your self-esteem and make you happier, too.
 Try to make time for something you enjoy, whether that’s running, swimming, yoga or a gentle stroll in the park.
 If you prefer to work out with someone else, have a look at local classes, gyms and walking groups, or speak to friends to see if anyone fancies joining you.